kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

-= 1.4.8 =
+= 1.5 =
 * New feature: Choose between two colours for Youtube player (dark or light)
 * New feature: Support for widgets (Youtube only)
 * New feature: Choose thumbnail size (standard or cover)
-* New feature: Don’t display related videos at the end of your videos
+* New feature: Don’t display related videos at the end of your videos (Youtube only)
-* New feature: Hide controls from Youtube player
+* New feature: Hide controls from Youtube player (Youtube only)
 * New feature: Choose between two colours for Youtube player’s video progress bar to highlight the amount of the video that the viewer has already seen (red or white)

 = 1.4.2 =